Yamagi/radeonfan/README.md

   starting point is the *Techpowerup Video BIOS Collection*, but not all BIOS dumps have the tuples: https://www.techpowerup.com/vgabios/
-  https://github.com/amezin/powerplay-table-editor is able to read the fan tables for at least several GCN generations.
+  https://github.com/amezin/powerplay-table-editor is able to read the fan tables for some GCN generations.